 A phone call or email to me to enquire or set up an appointment is always relaxed and friendly.
 There is no pressure to “say the right thing” on the phone, via email or in my counselling office for that matter.
 Contact me today if you would like to learn more.

-A best-selling self-help workbook using the principles of cognitive behavioural therapy to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
+A best-selling self-help workbook using the principles of cognitive behavioural therapy (CBT) to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
 Best for those with an interest in CBT.

 Canada-wide, 24/7 professional phone counselling and other support options.

 A resource list of lower-cost professional counselling options in Vancouver.
 Corrections and suggestions welcome.